Team Semantics and Independence Notions in Quantum Physics: Logical Properties of Teams

+We now turn to the representation of no-go theorems in the foundations of quantum mechanics in terms of team semantics.
+These results have fundamental significance, both foundationally, and also for their implications for quantum information and computation.
+They rule out the possibility, even in principle, of accounting for quantum behaviour by means of local hidden-variable theories.
+This shows that the behaviour of quantum mechanics is essentially and unavoidably \emph{non-local}.
+This non-locality is, on one hand, highly challenging in terms of understanding what quantum mechanics is telling us about the nature of physical reality.
+On the other hand, this non-classicality opens up the possibility of performing information processing tasks using quantum resources which provably exceed what can be done classically.

+How can these no-go theorems be represented in terms of team semantics?
+All the results so far are examples of logical consequences and equivalences between team properties (or formulas).
+To prove the no-go theorems, we shall exhibit some \emph{counter-example teams} that demonstrate certain failures of logical consequence.
+These failures will imply the impossibility of describing these teams in terms of local hidden variables.
+As we shall see later, these teams do arise as behaviours of certain quantum mechanical systems.

+The original result in this line is the celebrated Bell's Theorem \cite{MR3790629}.
+However, that result in its original form is probabilistic in character, and hence not amenable to formalization in terms of team semantics.\footnote{It can be formalized in terms of probabilistic teams, which we will study in the next section.} Two later constructions, due to Greenberger--Horne--Zeilinger (GHZ)~\cite{MR1081993,liu-et-al} and Hardy~\cite{PhysRevLett.71.1665}, strengthen Bell's result by constructions which work at the purely possibilistic level, and hence can be formalized directly in team semantics.

 In Tarski semantics of first-order logic, some existential formulas, such as $\exists z (x=z \land \neg y=z)$, are not valid while others, such as $\exists z (x=z \lor x=y)$, are.
-To decide which are valid and which are not is particularly simple, especially in the empty vocabulary because first order logic has in that case elimination of quantifiers.
-In team semantics where such quantifier elimination is not possible, non-valid existential-conjunctive formulas can be quite complicated, as the examples below show.
+To decide which are valid and which are not is particularly simple, especially in the empty vocabulary because first-order logic has in that case elimination of quantifiers.
+In team semantics where such quantifier elimination is not known to be possible, non-valid existential-conjunctive formulas can be quite complicated, as the examples below show.
 As we shall see, the no-go results of quantum mechanics give rise to very interesting teams.